xoopR/distr6/cran-comments.md

 * x86_64-w64_mingw32 (64-bit); R devel (2019-06-23 r76735)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-1 NOTE:
-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Raphael Sonabend <raphael.sonabend.15@ucl.ac.uk>'

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.